ivmai/bdwgc/docs/faq.md

 ## Questions and Answers

 ### I wrote a test program which allocates objects and registers finalizers for them.
 Only a few (or no) objects are finalized.
-What's wrong?
+What is wrong?

 Probably nothing.
 Finalizers are only executed if all of the following happen before the process exits: